 A daily fishing permit from Parks Canada costs $9.80 per person, or an annual permit can be purchased for $34.30.

-Yes.
+Yes, to book a chartered fishing trip.
 The Lake Minnewanka Cruise boathouse has a limited number of boats and guides available.
 Reservations are required to ensure availability.

 Yes.
 We will provide fishing rods, reels, tackle and modern electronic and sonar equipment on all our guided trips.
 Each person is allowed to keep two fish, and our guides will gut, clean and prep them for you.